 How cool would it be to be in two states at once?
 Step foot onto the Bob Kerrey Pedestrian Bridge, the longest pedestrian bridge to link two states, giving you the opportunity to step one foot on Iowa and another in Nebraska.
 The Lewis and Clark Visitor Center on the Omaha side is worth the stop to learn about the famous duo’s trail.

 Have more time?
-In Omaha, spend the entire day at the highly rated Henry Doorly Zoo, or admire a few works of art at the Joslyn Art Museum.
-In the Council Bluffs side, attractions like the Union Pacific Railroad Museum or Railswest Railroad Museum will appease your train fan, or check out the unique Rotary Cell Jail.
+In Omaha, spend the entire day at the highly-rated Henry Doorly Zoo, or admire a few works of art at the Joslyn Art Museum.
+On the Council Bluffs side, attractions like the Union Pacific Railroad Museum or Railswest Railroad Museum will appease your train fan, or check out the unique Rotary Cell Jail.
 Save room for dessert at Christy Creme for an ice cream treat.

 See more family-friendly activities in Omaha.